endoit/siebelScriptsEditor/documentation.md

 ## 2.2.3.
 Refreshing (pulling) and updating (pushing) scripts/web templates

 Two command buttons are shown in top right corner of the VS Code editor.
-The downward pointing arrow downloads (pulls) the script being edited from Siebel, while the upward pointing arrow uploads (pushes) it to Siebel, also updating the timestamp in the `updated` column:
+The downward pointing arrow downloads (pulls) the script being edited from Siebel, while the upward pointing arrow uploads (pushes) it to Siebel:

 ![pushpullbutton](features/documentation/pushpullbutton.PNG)